sass/sass-site/source/documentation/values/calculations.md

   the special calculation syntax!
 {% endfunFact %}

 You can also use [interpolation] in a calculation.
-However, if you do, nothing in the parentheses that surround that interpolation will be simplified or type-checked, so it's easy to end up with extra verbose or even invalid CSS.
+However, if you do, no operations that involve that interpolation will be simplified or type-checked, so it's easy to end up with extra verbose or even invalid CSS.
 Rather than writing `calc(10px + #{$var})`, just write `calc(10px + $var)`!

 [interpolation]: /documentation/interpolation